Views on masturbation in the Church of Jesus Christ of Latter-day Saints

 On many occasions spanning over a century, leaders of the Church of Jesus Christ of Latter-day Saints (LDS Church) have taught that adherents should not masturbate as part of obedience to the code of conduct known as the law of chastity.
-The LDS Church places great emphasis on the law of chastity.
-Commitment to live the law of chastity is required for baptism, and adherence is required to receive a temple recommend, and is part of the temple endowment ceremony covenants devout participants promise by oath to keep.
-While serving as church president, Spencer W. Kimball taught that the law of chastity includes "masturbation ... and every hidden and secret sin and all unholy and impure thoughts and practices."
+This denomination within Mormonism places great emphasis on the sexual behavior of Mormon adherents as a commitment to follow the law of chastity is required for baptism, adherence is required to receive a temple recommend, and it is part of the temple endowment ceremony covenants devout participants promise by oath to keep.
+A 2011 church manual quotes former church president Spencer W. Kimball who taught that the law of chastity includes "masturbation ... and every hidden and secret sin and all unholy and impure thoughts and practices."
 Before serving full-time missions, young adults are required to abandon the practice as it is believed to be a gateway sin that dulls sensitivity to the guidance of the Holy Ghost.
-The first recorded public mention of masturbation by a general church leader to a broad audience was in 1952 by apostle J. Reuben Clark, and recent notable mentions include ones in 2013, 2016, and a 2019 update to the Missionary Handbook.
+The first recorded public mention of masturbation by a general church leader to a broad audience was in 1952 by apostle J. Reuben Clark, and recent notable mentions include in 2016, 2019, and 2021.

+Although rhetoric has softened and become less direct, the prohibition on masturbation remains in place, but its enforcement and the opinions of local leadership vary.
+During regular worthiness interviews, church members—including preteens and teenagers— are required to confess any sexual sins like masturbation to church leaders in order to be deemed worthy to participate in the weekly sacrament or in temple ceremonies like baptisms for the dead.
+They are sometimes asked explicitly about masturbation.
+Church leaders are instructed that masturbation is not grounds for holding a church membership council.
+Masturbation is potential grounds for informal church discipline from a leader of a local congregation such as a bishop.
+Potential disciplinary restrictions include temporarily losing access to temples and/or a ban from receiving the weekly sacrament.
+The church's website contains numerous mentions of masturbation in a negative light.

+Range of teachings

 In their overview on the topic, Mark Mallan and Vern Bullough describe Mormon community attitudes and teachings on masturbation as having gone through four major stages while various official church publications and new opinions of leaders have emerged throughout the church's history: